 Dump out the water

 Water adds extra weight to your boat.
-If you use scupper plugs, you can pull the plugs and quickly drain the water.
-If you have a sit-inside kayak you can pull the drain plug and empty any extra water from your boat.
+Using scupper plugs, you can pull the plugs and quickly drain the water.
+If you have a sit-inside kayak, you can pull the drain plug and empty any extra water from your boat.

 Water sloshing around inside your boat adds weight and makes it more challenging to balance the boat.
 Save yourself a headache and drain the water before you portage your kayak.

 Before you try to portage your kayak, try to get as much gear out as possible.
 An easy thing to do is fill up a backpack, or dry bag, with gear so it’s out of the boat.
 This way, you are more balanced.
 Your kayak is heavy enough without extra items weighing you down.